-Hey guys!
-I am starting to feel like super craft mom over here!
-Believe me, we are not the craftiest family.
-However, we certainly try to be and have fun while doing it.
-This really was such a fun activity to do with the kids.
-Every year for Halloween, we do the typical pumpkin carving and this year we decided to change it up a bit.
-We wanted to make some decorations that were fun, different and stood out on our front porches!
+Sometimes I feel like super craft mom over here!
+We are not the craftiest family.
+However, we certainly try to be.
+And we always have fun while doing it.
+This melted crayon pumpkins craft really was such a fun activity to do with the kids.
+Every year for Halloween, we do the typical pumpkin carving.
+But one year, we decided to change it up a bit.
+We wanted to make some decorations that were fun, different, and stood out on our front porches!

 - Small or large white pumpkins (real or fake…we went with the fake ones from Michaels)